Everton - Liverpool: How to watch, team news, projected lineup, odds

 Team news (INJURY REPORT)

-The Everton team news is pretty straightforward: Allan, Andre Gomes and Seamus Coleman are all back in training and available for the game, which is a huge boost for Ancelotti.
-Mason Holgate and Jarrad Branthwaite are out, while Jean-Philippe Gbamin could be back in late November.
+The Everton team news is pretty straightforward: Allan and Andre Gomes are back in the starting lineup in midfield which is a big boost.

-For Liverpool, they will have Sadio Mane and Thiago Alcantara available after both players tested positive for COVID-19 before the international break but are now back in training and have reintegrated with the group.
-Joel Matip is also back in training and will boost Klopp’s center back options.
-As for Alisson, their star goalkeeper is expected to be out with a shoulder injury until at least early November.
+For Liverpool, they start with Sadio Mane and Thiago Alcantara after both players tested positive for COVID-19 before the international break but have recovered fully.
+Joel Matip is also back in the starting lineup and replaces Joe Gomez, while Alisson is out injured and Adrian comes in.

 What they’re saying ahead of Everton – Liverpool